inf380p/fall2021/_posts/elliott/2021-09-08-logic-and-control.md

 {% comment %}

+# Welcome Form review

 # Final Project Discussion

 It's posted.
 We'll talk more about it later, but take a look to see where we're headed.
 Short version: you'll use everything we're learning to write an awesome program!

+# In Class: Make Sure You Can Access Protected Panopto Content

+This brief in-class assignment is also in our [how tos]({{ site.baseurl }}/how-to.html) if you ever run into a situation where these videos aren't displaying for you.

+We're doing it this week because next week is remote!

 [Zoom Room for Remote Classes]({{site.zoom_url}}).
 Also in the menu bar above.